jmpi/DVDChapters/README.md

 # DvdChatpers
-Extractt chapters (tiltle) from a DVD as individual VOB files
+Extract chapters (tiltle) from a music DVD as individual VOB files.